Okehocking people: Early accounts and settlement (c. 1680–1701)

 The Okehocking are first historically attested in 1700, about 70 years after European trade began in the Lenape area.
-Prior to European encroachment, the band was initially known to inhabit throughout the area along and between the Crum and Ridley Creeks, and likely foraged inland beyond the creeks and along the Delaware River.
+Prior to European encroachment, the band was initially known to inhabit the area along and between the Crum and Ridley Creeks, and likely foraged inland beyond the creeks and along the Delaware River.
 The Okehocking probably had a summer settlement in the vicinity of the Delaware.
 None of the band's village names have been recorded.
 Rapid English settlement in the region after 1680 disturbed the local Lenape, including the Okehocking.
-Despite growing colonization in the surrounding territory, in what is now Edgmont Township, Pennsylvania Proprietor William Penn did not award land grants in the area inhabited by the band, in keeping with his policy of not settling areas occupied by natives.
+Despite growing colonization in the surrounding territory, in what is now Edgmont Township, Pennsylvania, Proprietor William Penn did not award land grants in the area inhabited by the band, in keeping with his policy of not settling areas occupied by natives.
 Probably to avoid the expanding colonial construction, population, and deforestation, the Okehocking were pressured to move their summer settlement further up the river to an area free of settlers.

 By 1701, either on their own initiative or advice from the Proprietors, they had settled on a vacant 1920 acre tract of land between the creeks originally deeded to a Quaker named Griffith Jones in 1686.
 Jones's plot was within a larger tract claimed by an association of Welsh speaking Quakers and had not been settled, reverting to William Penn under colonial law.
 In 1701, Abraham Beaks petitioned for the vacant tract, prompting a survey to be ordered by the Proprietary on 11 December 1701.
 Although Beaks did not receive the land, the survey was granted.
 The warrant directed the surveyors, Caleb Pusey, Nicholas Pile, and Nathaniel Newland, to locate a creekside lot for the settlement of the Okehocking.

 The manner of relocation has been a subject of debate.
-C. A. Weslager claims that Penn "arranged for the resettlement" of the Okehocking.
-Marshall Becker, however, discounts Weslager's interpretation as based on a flawed post-1890 account, and suggests that the band may have requested a secure tract within their traditional territory and had been offered part of the vacant Jones tract, to be determined by the surveyors.
+Historian C. A. Weslager claims that Penn "arranged for the resettlement" of the Okehocking.
+However, Marshall Becker, another historian, discounts Weslager's interpretation as based on a flawed post-1890 account, and suggests that the band may have requested a secure tract within their traditional territory and had been offered part of the vacant Jones tract, to be determined by the surveyors.
 In either case, the band had settled on the tract by the winter of 1701.